 Off-campus housing is provided in three apartment buildings within approximately three blocks of campus (about a 10-15 minute walk).
-One of our apartment buildings is furnished; the other two are not.
+One of our apartment buildings has some furnished units; the other two do not.
 We offer furnished studios and one-bedroom apartments, as well as unfurnished one-bedroom, large one-bedroom, and two-bedroom apartments.
 Our apartment buildings are vintage and therefore not entirely accessible.